Workers' right to access the toilet: United Kingdom

 In the United Kingdom, the law is unclear on whether an employer can deduct an employee's pay based on the fact they have accessed the toilet for more than 20 minutes in total over a period of six hours of more of work.
 The Employment Rights Act 1996 states that a worker cannot have their pay deducted unless it is authorised by statute or if the employee has consented in writing.
 Therefore, unless the employer has written in the worker's contract, or the worker has given written agreement, an employer cannot deduct pay for accessing a toilet.
 Moreover, an employer is legally allowed to contract out of a worker's right to access a toilet without pay; generally the contract will allow for compensation given the absence of such access.
 Furthermore, the law is unclear on whether a worker must ask for permission to use the toilet.
 Some workers have reported having to raise their hand, like a child in pre-school, in order for permission to be granted to simply exercise the basic human need to access a toilet.
 The above issues are currently gaining attention through the Trades Union Congress so that they may be addressed by Parliament and a specific allowance of access to toilets will be legally accepted.
-The Trades Union Congress stated there is also a need for a specific legal right to use toilets in the employer's time without a deduction in pay, and without any harassment."
+The Trades Union Congress stated a need for a "specific legal right to use toilets in the employer's time without a deduction in pay, and without any harassment."

 In 2009, contact centre workers in Scotland Yard's control were being forced to record every visit they made to the toilet during their working hours.
 Workers reported they felt immensely offended and humiliated.
-Superintendent Russ Hanson-Coles claimed that requiring the phone operators to record their toilet visits as “code three” deterred them from taking unnecessary breaks.
+Superintendent Russ Hanson-Coles claimed that requiring the phone operators to record their toilet visits as "code three" deterred them from taking unnecessary breaks.
 The term code three refers to any type of unscheduled break whether that being a toilet visit or the need to fill up a water bottle outside of the scheduled rest breaks.
 Furthermore, the Workplace (Health, Safety and Welfare) Regulations 1999 do not discuss access to toilets for workers but rather focus on the standard of sanitary conditions toilet facilities are required to be kept.

 In 2014 information was revealed that a UK call centre worker had £50 deducted from their pay for using the toilet.
-The term 'toilet tax' was raised in the House of Commons where former Employment Relations Minister Jo Swinson argued that terms must be clearly outlined in the employee's contract if deductions will be made for using the toilet while working.
+The term "toilet tax" was raised in the House of Commons where former Employment Relations Minister Jo Swinson argued that terms must be clearly outlined in the employee's contract if deductions will be made for using the toilet while working.
 Furthermore, she stated employers must be cautious not to underpay an employee if they are already on the national minimum wage.